-MB 309 - Banking and Financial Services Management Credits: 3 An examination of the history, operations, and functions of American and international companies and institutions in the banking and financial services industry.
+MB 309 - Banking and Financial Services Management

+An examination of the history, operations, and functions of American and international companies and institutions in the banking and financial services industry.
 Special emphasis is placed on how major strategic decisions are made in commercial banks and investment banks.
 Aside from investigating the mechanics of various financial products and markets, such as money markets, Treasury bonds, junk bonds, stocks, derivatives, ETFs, and insurance policies, students will also critically analyze several major financial crises in history and the role of financial regulations.
 This course covers the following dimensions for studying management and business in context: I, III, VI.

-Prerequisites: MB 234 MB 311 - Working in America Credits: 4 An exploration of the evolution of work, specifically paid employment, from the early industrial era to the present-day workplace, with an emphasis on its historical development and ongoing transformations in the United States.
-We will examine how political, economic, cultural, and social forces have shaped, and continue to shape, the relationships between individuals, groups, and society within the workplace.
-Work will be analyzed not only as an economic activity driven by market forces, but also as a deeply social and cultural phenomenon.
-Particular attention will be given to how industrialization redefined the nature of labor in the U.S., and how contemporary trends in work arrangements have amplified challenges surrounding work practices and labor relations in today's economy.
+Prerequisites: MB 234

+MB 311 - Working in America

+The study of the evolution of work (specifically paid employment) from the early industrial age to the contemporary workplace with a focus on work's historical emergence and ongoing developments in the U.S. We will pay special attention to the issues of injustice and inequalities in the workplace emerging from political, economic, cultural and social changes.
+Work is viewed here not only as a product of the marketplace but also as a social and cultural phenomenon.
+We will also consider how industrialization significantly reshaped what working in the United States looks like and how the more recent trends in work arrangements have intensified issues of injustice and inequalities in the contemporary workplace in the United States.

 Prerequisites: SSP 100.

 Note(s): Fulfills Bridge Experience requirement.

-MB 312 - Social Identity in the Workplace Credits: 3 An exploration of issues, theories, and research findings focusing on the implications of social identity and categorization in the workplace.
+MB 312 - Social Identity in the Workplace

+An exploration of issues, theories, and research findings focusing on the implications of social identity and categorization in the workplace.
 Topics include perceptual processes, stereotyping, in-group and outgroup dynamics, demographic fault lines, work group processes, and business policy.
 This course covers the following dimensions for studying management and business in context: I, III, VI.
-Prerequisites: MB 224.

 MB 313 - Consumer Behavior

-Credits: 4

 An examination of the psychological, sociological, and anthropological theories related to consumer decision-making.
 With the goal of understanding of consumer behavior, motivation, memory, cognition, attitude formation and change, persuasion, learning, and value systems of cultures and subcultures.
 This course covers the following dimensions for studying management and business in context: I, III.
-Prerequisites: MB 214.

 MB 314 - Organizational Theory

-Credits: 3

 The development of alternative concepts, models, and theories of organizing as a basis for determining strategy and structure in both domestic and international organizations.
 The course provides the application of theory to organizations in the public, private, and not-for-profit sectors.

-Prerequisites: MB 224 or permission of instructor.

 MB 316 - Dynamics of Leadership

-Credits: 4

 An integration of traditional theories of leadership with contemporary approaches to group dynamics in order to provide a framework for the leadership roles encountered in modern organizations, both public and private enterprise.
 Students assess their personal strengths and challenges as leaders.
 There is also a required practicum, which provides an opportunity to apply theory and to further develop and practice leadership skills.
 This course covers the following dimensions for studying management and business in context: I, III.

 Prerequisites: MB 214, MB 224, MB 234, and MB 235.

 Note(s): This course cannot be taken simultaneously with MB 240.

 MB 317 - Marketing Research

-Credits: 4

 Examines the influence of research on strategic and tactical decisions in marketing and business.
 Topics include the overview of research design, the use of the Internet in marketing research, the application of research in creating promotions and brands, ethical and global challenges in research.

-Prerequisites: MB 214.